iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 67: June 23, 2019 Sunday

+**Today's Progress**: Was reading about HTML links, and decided to work on the Projects page for my website.
+Then I linked straight to my todo list folder.
+When I'm using a local server the request doesn't go through.
+When I just open the file it does.

+I have experience with `get` and `post` requests but with Python.
+Not exactly sure how to do it with JavaScript.

+**Thoughts** At least for the next 33 days I believe that the Mozilla Learn Web Development is the track I need to be on.
+As I'm working on different projects I can go to w3schools and etc. Also since JavaScript is further down the line for the curriculum, I can go to Eloquent JavaScript when I need a structure JS fix.
+Also also I may venture to my Phaser book.

+That's the plan.
+Stay the course with Mozilla mostly.
+It has everything I need.

 ### Day 67: June 22, 2019 Saturday

 **Today's Progress**: This is a day late.